 All investments made by the Company will be sustainable investments with an environmental objective.
 All the investments made will be energy infrastructure assets.
-A selection of investments1 are therefore likely to be environmentally sustainable economic activites aligned with the EU Taxonomy.
-The Company makes no commitment on alignment.
+At least 15% of the Company's total investments 1 will be environmentally sustainable economic activites aligned with the EU Taxonomy.
 In accordance with the SFDR, the Company will report to investors the actual proportion of investments in EU Taxonomy aligned economic activities measured by turnover, capital expenditure and operating expenditure.

 The Company strategy is to facilitate the energy transition through investment in sustainable energy infrastructure.
-All investments that are EU Taxonomy aligned will be in transitional and enabling activities under the EU Taxonomy.
+All investments that are EU Taxonomy aligned will be in transitional and enabling activities under the EU Taxonomy so accordingly the Company will make at least 15% investments in these activities.